 Obstructive Sleep Apnea (or OSA) occurs during sleep when the tongue completely blocks the airway, which prevents normal breathing while asleep.
 Falling oxygen levels cause the body to produce more red blood cells (to carry more oxygen) causing the blood to thicken (polycythemia).
 The body also responds by sending a massive amount of adrenaline through the body, stimulating the heart.
 It responds with a rise in blood pressure and heart rate and an increase in the output of the heart, attempting to pump the now thickened blood, to deliver more oxygen.
+This significantly stresses the heart.
 The adrenaline increase also wakes the patient with a loud gasp of choking sensation (termed an apnea event).
 This can occur many times throughout the night and prevent restful sleep.
-This surge of adrenaline stresses the heart and enlargement of the right ventricle occurs (the adrenaline forces the heart to pump more thick blood under higher pressure).
+This surge of adrenaline stresses the heart and enlargement of the right ventricle of the heart occurs (the adrenaline forces the heart to pump more thick blood under higher pressure).
 Patients with OSA often have high blood pressure that often does not respond to medications.

 Symptoms in children can differ from adults considerably.
 For example, the daytime sleepiness associated with OSA in adults is not always seen in children.
-Instead they often exhibit excitation and hyperactivity.
-Some research suggests that ADHD can be caused by sleeping disorders such as OSA.
+Instead, they often exhibit excitation and hyperactivity.
+Some research suggests that ADHD can be caused by sleep disorders such as OSA.
 If placed on Ritalin, it can make their apnea worse by only masking the problem!
 And the most common side effect of Ritalin is rapid, uneven heart rate.
 Considering the child is receiving multiple blasts of adrenaline in their sleep already during apnea events, this cannot be good for their developing cardiac muscle.
 SIDS (Sudden Infant Death Syndrome) is suspected to be a result of untreated OSA in infants and is the leading cause of death in children under the age of 1 in the USA.
 Again, research is ongoing and we will likely see more on this in the next few years.
-Untreated OSA or Upper Airway Resistance Syndrome in young children can alter the development of their face (lengthening it and causing the lower jaw to retrude or pull back) and affect their posture, concentration and memory if not treated.
-Early interception of orthodontic malocclusions is imperative in children with OSA or UARS, to increase the size of the oral cavity (expansion appliances, ALF appliances etc.), advance the mandible and correct deep overbites (Twin Blocks, ALF appliances etc.) and to retrain and balance their jaw and neck musculature to normal breathing to avoid the development of a scoliosis or facial asymmetry.
+Untreated OSA or Upper Airway Resistance Syndrome in young children can alter the development of their face (lengthening it and causing the lower jaw to retrude or pull back) and affect their posture, concentration, and memory if not treated.
+Early interception of orthodontic malocclusions is imperative in children with OSA or UARS, to increase the size of the oral cavity (expansion appliances, ALF appliances, etc.), advance the mandible and correct deep overbites (Twin Blocks, ALF appliances, etc), and retrain and balance their jaw and neck musculature to normal breathing to avoid the development of scoliosis or facial asymmetry.

 The photos above show the characteristic “Adenoid Facies” development.
 The lips are open, the tongue postures forward and mouth breathing is the primary breathing pattern.
 The shoulders roll and the child often has a “dopey” appearance.
 They cannot help it as they must assume this posture to breathe.
 If left untreated, OSA and UARS can seriously alter normal growth and development.
 Children with OSA are often labeled as trouble makers if they exhibit hyperactivity or aggressive behavior.
 If they exhibit sleepiness, they are not learning properly and may be labeled as lazy.
 Both scenarios result in a negative learning environment that can affect a child for the rest of their life.

 OSA is a very serious disorder affecting an estimated 100,000,000 people in the world by the World Health Organization (WHO).
 These numbers are likely conservative as many people with OSA do not get it investigated and simply live with it until a health crisis occurs.
-It is a significant cause of motor vehicle accidents (here in Canada, 1 in 3 accidents on our major highway is due to drivers falling asleep at the wheel), industrial accidents and can significantly shorten one’s lifetime.
-The big 3 with OSA are heart attack, stroke and sudden death.
+It is a significant cause of motor vehicle accidents (here in Canada, 1 in 3 accidents on our major highway is due to drivers falling asleep at the wheel), industrial accidents, and can significantly shorten one’s lifetime.
+The big 3 with OSA are heart attack, stroke, and sudden death.
 Treatment is a far better option.